harrydowning/serl/docs/source/user_guide/lang_config.rst

 :Required: ``False``
 :Default: ``VERBOSE``

-A whitespace seperated list of regex flags for the lexer to use corresponding to the regex patterns defined in the :ref:`tokens` object.
+A whitespace separated list of regex flags for the :term:`lexer` to use corresponding to the regex patterns defined in the :ref:`tokens` object.
-Valid flags include any defined in the `re <https://docs.python.org/3/library/re.html#flags>`_ module or if :ref:`meta-tokens-regex` is enabled, any flag in the `regex <https://github.com/mrabarnett/mrab-regex#flags>`__ module.
+Valid flags include any defined in the `re <https://docs.python.org/3/library/re.html>`_ module or if :ref:`meta-tokens-regex` is enabled, any flag in the `regex <https://github.com/mrabarnett/mrab-regex#flags>`__ module.

 :Example: